-All nursing students must construct their class schedules with the assistance of the nursing faculty, who must approve all course exemptions, alternatives, or substitutions.
-Additional costs are required when admitted to this program, including costs of uniforms, clinic shoes, liability insurance, health insurance, medical exam, standardized testing, graduation costs, in-depth background screen, and licensing fees.
-Students are required to submit proof of current CPR certification-health care provider prior to participation in hands-on clinical rotations.
-Students must maintain current CPR certification throughout the nursing

-Standardized tests and remediation are mandatory for all students.
-Laboratories in nursing are calculated using a 1 to 3 ratio or one credit equals 150 minutes.
-Course calendars may vary from the College calendar due to availability of clinical sites.
+- All nursing students must construct their class schedules with the assistance of the nursing faculty, who must approve all course exemptions, alternatives, or substitutions. - Additional costs are required when admitted to this program, including costs of uniforms, clinic shoes, liability insurance, health insurance, medical exam, standardized testing, graduation costs, immunizations, Level II background check and 10 panel drug/alcohol screening, and licensing fees. - Students are required to submit proof of current CPR certification-health care provider prior to participation in hands-on clinical rotations.
+Students must maintain current CPR certification throughout the nursing program. - Standardized tests and remediation are mandatory for all students. - Laboratories in nursing are calculated using a 1 to 3 ratio or one credit equals 150 minutes. - Course calendars may vary from the College calendar due to availability of clinical sites.